NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Volume

 Many Meep functions require you to specify a volume in space, corresponding to the C++ type `meep::volume`.
 This class creates such a volume object, given the `center` and `size` properties (just like e.g. a `Block` object).
 If the `size` is not specified, it defaults to `(0,0,0)`, i.e. a single point.
 Any method that accepts such a volume also accepts `center` and `size` keyword arguments.
 If these are specified instead of the volume, the library will construct a volume for you.
+Alternatively, you can specify a list of `Vector3` vertices using the `vertices` parameter.
+The `center` and `size` will automatically be computed from this list.

 **`meep.get_center_and_size(vol)`**
 —